shengchaochen82/shengchaochen82.github.io/_pages/about.md

 - *2023.12*: &nbsp;🎉🎉 Our survey: *Foundation Models for Weather and Climate Data Understanding: A Comprehensive Survey*, has appeared on arXiv, which is the first comprehensive and systematic effort to summarize DL-based understanding of weather and climate data, paving the way for the development of foundation models of weather and climate.
 - *2023.08*: &nbsp;🎉🎉 I have one paper about Weather Image Analysis accepted by **Knowledge-Based Systems** (Top in Knowledge System, JCR Q1), which is my third work during my intership.
 - *2023.07*: &nbsp;🎉🎉 I have one paper about Radar Spatial-temporal extrapolation accepted by **IEEE Transaction on Geoscience and Remote Sensing** (Top in RS, JCR Q1), which is my second work during my intership.
 - *2023.06*: &nbsp;🎉🎉 I received my master's degree from Hainan University with distinguished honors.
-Looking forward to starting the my Ph.D. journey.
+Looking forward to starting the my Ph.D. student journey.
 - *2023.04*: &nbsp;🎉🎉 I have one paper about FL-based Weather Foundation Model accpted by **IJCAI'23**，which is my first top conference in CS domain!
 - *2023.03*: &nbsp;🎉🎉 I have three papers about Fiber-optics Demodulation accpted by **IEEE Sensors Journal** (I mentor).
 Congratulations to my collaborators!
 - *2023.03*: &nbsp;🎉🎉 I have one paper about Federated Learning-based Photonic Reverse Design accpted by **IEEE Photonic Letter**.